At a glance

 What does the apprenticeship cover?

 The Coaching in Education Apprenticeship Level 5 is shaped around the Knowledge, Skills, and Behaviours (KSBs) set out in the national Coaching Professional standard.
-These KSBs are adapted and contextualised for education, so that everything you learn directly supports your work in a school, Early Years setting, or multi-academy trust.
+These KSBs are adapted and contextualised for education, so that everything you learn directly supports your work in a school or multi-academy trust.

 You will develop and demonstrate: